mmcguffi/pLannotate/README.md

 If you wish you to use pLannotate as a local server or to use as a command line tool, please follow the instructions below (requires [Conda](https://docs.conda.io/en/latest/)).

-Download the source code as well as the compressed BLAST (and associated) databases from the [releases](https://github.com/barricklab/pLannotate/releases/tag/v1.1.0) page.
+Download the compressed source code as well as the compressed BLAST (and associated) databases from the [releases](https://github.com/barricklab/pLannotate/releases/tag/v1.1.0) page.
+Uncompress the source code, though leave the BLAST databases compressed for now.
+Move the files to a directory of your choice.

-On the command line, navigate to the directory where you have placed `pLannotate` folder and compressed database folder.
+On the command line, navigate to the directory where you have placed the `pLannotate` folder and compressed databases.

 Enter the following commands:
 ```
-tar -zxf BLAST_dbs.tar.gz -C ./pLannotate/plannotate/data && rm BLAST_dbs.tar.gz
+tar -zxf BLAST_dbs.tar.gz -C ./pLannotate*/plannotate/data && rm BLAST_dbs.tar.gz
-cd pLannotate
+cd pLannotate*
 conda env create -f environment.yml
 conda activate plannotate
 python setup.py install